hashie/hashie/README.md

 ## Dash

 Dash is an extended Hash that has a discrete set of defined properties and only those properties may be set on the hash.
 Additionally, you can set defaults for each property.
 You can also flag a property as required.
 Required properties will raise an exception if unset.

+An array of valid values may also be defined for each property, assigning a value that is not included in the list will raise an exception. nil values are accepted, unless the property is also flagged as being required.

 ### Example: